lenra-io/client-lib-flutter/README.md

 This while automatically start the authentication flow.

-You can then add `LenraWidget` instances to your widget tree to link the widget to a Lenra view and use it data:
+You can then add `LenraView` instances to your widget tree to link the widget to a Lenra view and use it data:

 ```dart
 class MyHomePage extends StatelessWidget {